themeum/tutor/readme.txt

 Yes.
 Tutor can be used with your existing theme or any theme you wish to use it with.

+= Is this plugin free? =

+This WordPress course plugin has two versions.
+One is free and another is paid.
+The paid version has more advanced features which are not accessible in this free version.
+Click here to get the paid version.

 = Where can I get support? =

 You can get support by posting your issues on the support section of this plugin on WordPress plugins directory or directly place your question to Themeum Forums.

 = Where can I report a bug? =

-If any bug is found, please let us know by posting on the support section of this plugin on WordPress plugin directory or directly on our support forums: https://www.themeum.com/support/ 🙂
+This is an alpha version of Tutor, as bugs and issues expected, if you found any bugs or issues, please let us know by posting on the support section of this plugin on WordPress plugin directory or directly on our support forums: https://www.themeum.com/support/ 🙂

 == Screenshots ==

-1. Course Builder
+1. Course list
+2. Lessons
+3. Course status
+4. Student profile
+5. Teacher profile
+6. About instructor
+7. Rating and review
+8. Course details
+9. Question and answers
+10. Quiz results
+11. Quiz question types
-2. Multi Instructors
+12. Multi instructors
-3. Lesson Add to course
+13. Tutor LMS report
+14. Quiz builder, questions
+15. Quiz builder, question edit and settings
+16. Course builder

 == Changelog ==

+= 1.0.0 - 01 March, 2019 =

+* Added Quiz, quiz builder, course builder
+* Fixed huge bugs from alpha version
+* Stable Release

 = 1.0.0-alpha - 06 Feb, 2019 =